My toddler is playing with his stool | You can do this!

 7 tips to stop playing with poo

-This will likely help your son or daughter get rid of their habit, as the difference is obvious and yet it fulfills the need to play this way.
+This will likely help your son or daughter break the habit because the difference is obvious and yet it still satisfies the need to play this way.

 In addition, you have limited access to poo as a play material when you are not there, such as in bed or an inattentive moment without a bodysuit.